pranavpandey/dynamic-theme/README.md

 ### Dependency

-It depends on the [dynamic-utils](https://github.com/pranavpandey/dynamic-utils) to perform various internal operations.
+It depends on the [dynamic-utils][dynamic-utils] to perform various internal operations.
 So, its functions can also be used to perform other useful operations.

 ### Proguard

-This library uses [Gson](https://github.com/google/gson) and has custom strategy to process the theme data.
+This library uses [Gson][gson] and has custom strategy to process the theme data.
 It will automatically apply the appropriate rules if proguard is enabled in the project.

 The following rules will be applied by this library: